k9mail/k9mail.app/documentation/installation.md

 ## Permissions

-We request the following permissions
+K-9 Mail requests the following:

-* Contacts - This allows us to auto-suggest contacts and to allow you to add new senders to contacts via the app
+* Contacts - This allows K-9 Mail to auto-suggest contacts and to allow you to add new senders to contacts via the app
 * Photos / Media / Files - This allows you to attach images and save images you receive
-* Storage - K-9 needs to store email and attachments to your device in order to work
+* Storage - K-9 needs to store e-mail and attachments to your device in order to function
-* Vibration control - We offer the ability to vibrate on receiving an e-mail
+* Vibration control - Offer the ability to vibrate when receiving an e-mail
 * Run at start-up - This allows you to receive e-mail as soon as you turn your device on
 * Prevent the device from sleeping - This allows push and poll e-mail to work
-* View network connections - This allows us to only make requests when a connection is available
+* View network connections - This allows K-9 Mail to only make requests when a connection is available
-* Read sync settings - This allows us to sync contacts and other information
+* Read sync settings - This allows syncing contacts and other information
-* Full network access - We need this in order to contact your email server.
+* Full network access - Needed in order to contact your mail server

 More permissions may be added to support new features and development.